The¬†housing market is its strongest in a decade.

 Rising rents can also cause Days on Market to drop.

 When U.S. rents are rising, it puts a strain on the budget of the nation's renters.
 It also affects the answer to the question "Should I buy or should I rent?"

-Median rent is up more than six¬†percent¬†nationwide.
-In certain housing markets, though, such as San Francisco and Seattle, rents are rising even more¬†quickly than that.
+Median rent is up more than five percent in many metros nationwide.
+Certain housing markets like Seattle and Portland are experiencing rents that are rising even more¬†quickly than that.

 A number of¬†U.S. households have had enough.